ryanmaclean/ProcessFun/README.md

  - Cloudformation

 The results are output to a JSON file, then parsed by a script to create an HTML page.

+### Requirements
+This script is built using the Amazon EC2 Command Line Tools and uses Python/Ruby to output to the HTML file.
+You will need to have the command line tools installed and configured prior to running the script: http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/set-up-ec2-cli-linux.html